Sam Shoemaker: Calvary Church in New York

 Bishop William T. Manning of New York approved of the First Century Christian Fellowship and Shoemaker's taking the helm at Calvary Church in the Gramercy Park neighborhood.
 At Calvary, where he became rector after a successful two-year trial term, Shoemaker constantly balanced both the institutional and sacramental aspects of the church's life, as well as his personal faith as influenced by Buchman and the First Century Christian Fellowship.
 He held outdoor services in nearby Madison Square beginning in the summer of 1927, attracting new parishioners through music as well as his sermons, and began transforming the church school that winter term.

-For the next eleven years, Sam and Helen Shoemaker managed to combine the diverse interests of Calvary Church with the life style and program of the First Century Christian Fellowship soon to be known as the Oxford Group.
-The church's ministry grew exponentially, by about 100 parishioners at the Sunday morning service in his first year, and another 100 during the second.
+For the next eleven years, Sam and his wife Helen managed to combine the diverse interests of Calvary Church with the life style and program of the First Century Christian Fellowship soon to be known as the Oxford Group.
+The church's ministry grew rapidly, by about 100 parishioners at the Sunday morning service in his first year, and another 100 during the second.
 However, not all of Calvary's members congregation were committed to the radical life style and "hot gospelling" of the Oxford Group.
 Selling some church lots on 22nd Street to build a new seven-story Calvary House in place of the old rectory also caused controversy.